FerRacimo/popgen-pink-salmon/README.md

 ## How to use this document.
 You are reading README.md, a markdown document that decribes the exercise.

 About the *.ipynb files.
 These are [Jupyter](http://jupyter.org/) notebook files that help organize and communicate the analyses in this exercise.
-You can view these (non-interactively) on [Github](https://github.com/rwaples/popgen2017-pink_salmon) or with [NBviewer](https://nbviewer.jupyter.org/github/rwaples/popgen2017-pink_salmon/tree/master/)
+You can view these (non-interactively) on [Github](https://github.com/rwaples/popgen2018-pink_salmon).

 ### Sub-directories